urobosim/DemoProject/README.md

 ## Additional Software Stacks

-Additional nodes are needed to control the robot in Unreal via CRAM plans and Giskards motion planner, as well as perception and knowledge inference and logging.
+Further software stacks are needed to control the robot in Unreal via CRAM plans and Giskards motion planner, as well as perception and knowledge inference and logging.

-Follow the installation instructons for each of the following software stacks, as required for the specific purpose.
+Follow the installation instructons for each of the following software stacks, picking the ones required for your specific purpose.
 Using separate, overlayed workspaces is recommended.
 - [Install Giskard](https://github.com/SemRoCo/giskardpy), the motion planner
 - [Install Knowrob](https://github.com/knowrob/knowrob), the long-term memory, especially for NEEMs
 - [Install Robosherlock](https://github.com/RoboSherlock/robosherlock), the robot perception framework